hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 at the ratio of total population to population on reference determinant vs total population plot might be easier as there often is a "shoulder" at the plateau point.

-.. review:: RSTF - What about the plateau detection functions in pyhande (pyhande.analysis.plateau_estimator{,_hist})?
-Surely they should be at the very least mentioned.
-.. reviewanswer:: VAN - added here as a note.
-Could add python script if I get pyhande path to work.

-.. review:: RSTF - you keep referring to the CCMC tutorial, but there is minimal discussion of plateaus/shoulders there (and certainly no relevant graph) - better to refer to the FCIQMC one.
-.. reviewanswer:: VAN - it seems you have fixed that already.
-Oh and thanks for grammar fixes

-The example here is water in cc-pVDZ basis [Dunning89]_ [correctcite???].
-Similarly to :ref:`CCMC <ccmc_tutorial>`, the integrals were calculated with PSI4 (see :ref:`generating_integrals` for details).
+The example used here is a CCSDT calculation on water in a cc-pVDZ basis [Dunning89]_.
+As for the :ref:`CCMC tutorial <ccmc_tutorial>`, the integrals were calculated with PSI4 (see :ref:`generating_integrals` for details).
 Input and output files are in ``documentation/manual/tutorials/calcs/shoulder/``.
 The first calculation was started as